LedgerInvesting/ledger-analytics/docs/source/user-guide/generalized_bondy.rst

         target_triangle=None,
     )

-Above, ``triangle`` is the triangle to use to initiate predictions.
-For most use-cases this will be the same triangle used to fit the model initially, but in some cases users may wish to estimate model parameters on one triangle and then make predictions with that model on a different triangle.
-In either case, predictions are generated starting from the right edge of ``triangle``.
+Above, ``triangle`` is the triangle to use to start making predictions from and ``target_triangle`` is the triangle to make predictions on.
+For most use-cases, ``triangle`` will be the same triangle that was used in model fitting, and setting ``target_triangle=None`` will create a squared version of the modeled triangle.
+However, decoupling ``triangle`` and ``target_triangle`` means users could train the model on one triangle, and then make predictions starting from and/or on a different triangle.
+By default, predictions will be made out to the maximum development lag in ``triangle``, but users can also set ``max_dev_lag`` in the configuration directly.

-``target_triangle`` allows users to precisely specify the triangle that predictions should be made on.
-If not specified, the model will predict out to the maximum development lag in ``triangle`` (or to the ``max_dev_lag`` specified in ``config``, see below).

 The ``GeneralizedBondy`` prediction behavior can be further changed with configuration parameters in ``config``: